MTNakata/AraVib/README.md

 mutants using data of ωd, which was calculated by AraVib, and growth traits.
 In addition, the AraVib_model_control program that assists to create a model for mutant detection by AraVibS is also included.

-AraVib and AraVibS will be released in this page soon.

 How to use AraVib and AraVibS will be released on the wiki soon.

 ## 2. Developmental environment